cisco/mindmeld/source/userguide/getting_started.rst

 Upgrade Mindmeld
 ----------------

-To upgrade to the latest version of MindMeld, run ``pip install mmworkbench --upgrade``
+To upgrade to the latest version of MindMeld, run ``pip install mindmeld --upgrade``

 Make sure to run this regularly to stay on top of the latest bug fixes and feature releases.